Caleb-surprice/-Final-Capstone-Activity-Ethical-Hacking-Penetration-Testing/README.md

 <img width="815" height="603" alt="chal4 1 flag found" src="https://github.com/user-attachments/assets/717b8e67-1549-487e-962d-dc11a5b831bb" />

+>> Flag Code: 21z-1478K

 **PCAP Remediation**

 >> Use HTTPS instead of HTTP

 >> Encrypt sensitive network traffic

+# 🧠 Key Takeaways

+>> Misconfigurations lead to serious data exposure

+>> Anonymous access is a critical security risk

+>> Encryption is essential for protecting data in transit

+>> Defense-in-depth is crucial for enterprise security

+#⚠️ Disclaimer

+All activities were performed in an authorized lab environment for educational purposes only.